 Winner: iPad Air

-On the AI side, iPad Air’s M3 Neural Engine enables Apple Intelligence, while the new iPad (A16)’s chip does not, giving iPad Air a clear edge in this arena.
-With iPad Air, you’ll have access to features like Writing Tools, Image Playground, Genmoji, a human-like Siri experience, and more.
-If you’re excited about the idea of integrating AI into your workflow or lifestyle, iPad Air is the clear winner.
+With iPad Air, you’ll have access to features like Writing Tools, Image Playground, Genmoji, a more natural Siri experience, and more.
+If you’re excited about integrating AI into your workflow or daily use, iPad Air is the clear winner.

 Style and Display